Reims Cathedral: West façade

 The west façade, the entry to the cathedral, particularly glorifies royalty.
 Most of it was completed at the same time, giving it an unusual unity of style.
 It is harmonic or balanced, with two towers of equal height and three portals entering into the nave.
 The porches of the portals, with archivolts containing many sculptures, protrude from the main wall.

 Above and slightly behind the central portal is a large rose window at the level of the clerestory, with tall arched windows flanked by statuary under pointed canopies projected forward.
 Above this level is the gallery of kings, composed of 56 statues with a height of 4.5 m, with Clovis I, the first Christian king of the Franks, in the center, Clotilde to his right, and Saint Remigius to his left.
-The two bell towers were originally planned to have spires making them three times taller than the nave, but these were never built.
+The two bell towers were originally planned to have spires making them three times taller than the nave, but these were never rebuilt.